brettv30/Honors-Senior-Research/README.md

 Initially, we began with datasets containing National Crime Rate and State Crime Rate data.
 These can be found in the "Section 1 Data" folder.
 We retreived these datasets from the FBI Crime Stats website which can be semi-recreated from here: https://ucrdatatool.gov/Search/Crime/Crime.cfm.

+Each of the section folders contain csv files that provide the data for this project.
+These are where you will find all the necessary files to get started with this project.

 The script file is broken up into a total of 8 different sections.
 Each one indicating a different milestone in this class.

 # Libraries